Long-lived charged Higgs at LHC as a probe of scalar Dark Matter: Conclusions

 We have studied the inert charged Higgs boson production at the LHC in the context of constrained scalar DM model.
 The previous similar works, performed in the context of inert doublet model, have shown that the $H^+H^-$ final states cannot be seen at the LHC over the huge $W^+W^-$ background.
 However, the inert doublet model is just one particular limit of a general matter-parity induced scalar DM scenario.
 In the constrained scalar DM model studied in this work the lightest DM scalar is predicted to be predominantly singlet.
 Due to the small singlet-doublet mixing the $H^\pm$ lifetime can be macroscopically long if, in addition, the charged Higgs and the DM particle have a small mass difference.

 We have recomputed the $H^+H^-,$ $H^\pm S_i$ production cross sections in $pp$ collisions at the LHC.
-We have included a gluon-gluon one-loop contribution depicted in Fig.~\ref{CHprod} and shown that it actually dominates the total cross section for light $H^\pm.$ We have required the production of correct amount of DM of the Universe in thermal freeze-out and analyzed this scenario in two distinctive cases: when the EWSB occurs radiatively due to the DM interactions with the SM Higgs boson and when EW symmetry is broken explicitly.
+We have included a gluon-gluon one-loop contribution depicted in Fig.~\ref{CHprod} and shown that it may give the dominant contribution to the total cross section for light $H^\pm$ due to the SM Higgs boson resonances.
+We have required the production of correct amount of DM of the Universe in thermal freeze-out and analyzed this scenario in two distinctive cases: when the EWSB occurs radiatively due to the DM interactions with the SM Higgs boson and when EW symmetry is broken explicitly.
 We show that in an appreciable part of the parameter space $H^\pm$ can be long-lived and decay via \rfn{decay} at a macroscopic distance from the interaction point.
 This signature is theoretically background-free and allows $H^+H^-$ to be discovered at the LHC up to the masses $M_{H^\pm}\lsim {\cal O} (300)$~GeV.
 To test this scenario we have proposed three benchmark points with different charged Higgs phenomenology.
-If, however, $H^\pm$ are short-lived, their decays to the next-to-lightest neutral scalar, namely $H^\pm \to S_{\text{NL}} f f' ,$ will be followed by the decays $S_{\text{NL}}\to S_{\text{DM}} f\bar f.$ In the latter case the experimental signatures of the $H^+H^-$ pair production include two {\it additional} displaced $\ell^+\ell^-$ or $jj$ vertices.
+If, however, $H^\pm$ are short-lived, their decays to the next-to-lightest neutral scalar, namely $H^\pm \to S_{\text{NL}} f f' ,$ will be followed by the decays $S_{\text{NL}}\to S_{\text{DM}} f\bar f.$ In the latter case the experimental signatures of the $H^+H^-$ pair production include {\it two} displaced $\ell^+\ell^-$ or $jj$ vertices.
 Those unique experimental signatures allow one to discover the inert charged Higgs over the SM background at the LHC.

 The numerical estimates in this paper are based on our theoretical calculations of the production cross sections and decay branching ratios and should be quantified with a detailed detector level simulation which is beyond the scope of this work.